aastopher/imgdd/crates/imgddpy/docs/benches.md

 ## Rust Benchmarks

-Below are local benchmarks taken using Criterion directly on the corelib Rust crate, based on the hardware details above.
+Below are local benchmarks taken using Criterion directly on the imgddcore Rust crate, based on the hardware details above.

 |Algorithm|Time (ms)|Measurements|
 |---|---|---|